About Quaker Valley School District

 U.S. News and World Report, ranking the best public high schools in America, placed Quaker Valley High School at 6th among Pennsylvania's 673 high schools and 485th out of more than 21,500 public high schools nationwide in 2016.

-The National Music Makers Foundation, a partnership of leading music and educational organizations, cited Quaker Valley as one of the 'Best Communities for Music Education' for the twelfth consecutive year in 2016.
+The National Music Makers Foundation, a partnership of leading music and educational organizations, cited Quaker Valley as one of the 'Best Communities for Music Education' for the 13th consecutive year in 2017.

 All elementary and middle school students are engaged in the study of fine arts.
 Approximately 76% of Quaker Valley High School students continue to study and participate in some form of fine arts – the graphic and visual arts as well as the choral, orchestral, instrumental and theatrical arts – all through a variety of coursework and co-curricular enrichment.